FermiParadox/Efficiency_RPG/README.md

 ## This is a prototype
 The final product will have
-a user-friendly UI allowing modifying and customizing goals easily.
+a user-friendly GUI allowing modifying and customizing goals easily.

 Major key concepts are omitted intentionally